ODNZSL/nzsl-dictionary-scripts/README.md

 ## python3

 These scripts are written in Python 3 and will not work with Python 2.

-You can install it via
+If you are using OSX you can install it via

 ```
 brew install python3
 ```

 if you have not already done so.

+Debian/Ubuntu users have access to the python3 command.

 ## Usage summary